sudokoi/github-secrets/CONTRIBUTING.md

 - Contact the maintainer: perfectsudh@gmail.com
 - Check existing issues and discussions

-Thank you for contributing to update-secrets!
+Thank you for contributing to github-secrets!